aranajhonny/example-hn-jobs-to-google-docs/README.md

 # Traker hn Jobs - Google Docs

-This is a Membrane program that save hn jobs to a google doc based in the keywords you set.
+This is a Membrane program that save HN Jobs to a Google Doc Based on Your Set Keywords

 ## How to use